rune/rune/docs/docs/publishing/best-practices.md

 ### Use Icons Instead of Text

 Many players speak little to no English so it's ideal if your game can be understood without understanding English.

-### Use Daily Challenges to Keep Game Exciting

-[Daily challenges](singleplayer/challenges.md) are optional, but a great way to make your game have something new and exciting every day.
-Different colors / maps / physics â€” it's completely up to your creativity!
-If your game supports daily challenges, Rune will automatically add daily leaderboards.
-Players love having a fresh leaderboard to compete on every day!